 The impressive Furnas lagoon from the Pico do Ferro viewpoint.
 (Photo by Randomtrip.
 All rights reserved)

-The best-known restaurants for trying Cozido das Furnas are Tonys, Vale das Furnas, and Caldeiras e Vulcões (which also offers a vegetarian stew).
-The price of the stew is around 15 euros.
+The best-known restaurants to try Cozido das Furnas are Tonys, Vale das Furnas, Banhos Férreos, and Caldeiras e Vulcões (which also offers a vegetarian version).
+The price of the stew typically ranges from €15 to €30, depending on the restaurant.

 Islet of Vila Franca do Campo and Vila Franca do Campo

-In this “reappearance” of Monti on the islet of Vila Franca, there is a scene at night in which he silences the cagarros (Atlantic shearwaters), an indispensable part of the soundtrack of any trip to the Azores.
+In this “reappearance” of Monti on the islet of Vila Franca, there is a scene at night in which he silences the shearwaters (Atlantic shearwaters), an indispensable part of the soundtrack of any trip to the Azores.

 The islet of Vila Franca is about 500 meters from the coast, so the gangster Monti stole the scouts’ small boat to return to São Miguel.
 (Photo by Randomtrip.
 All rights reserved)

-The cagarros (Atlantic shearwaters) are migratory birds that nest in the Azores and whose distinctive“awa awa” song (almost as if they were singing the chorus of the song Video Killed the Radio Star) leaves no one indifferent.
-If you are traveling to the Azores soon, you should know that to prevent young shearwaters from being caught or run over on the road, the Azores Government promotes the SOS Cagarro Campaign every year, which we recommend you learn about when you arrive in the archipelago.
+The shearwaters (Atlantic shearwaters) are a migratory bird that nests in the Azores, and whose distinctive“awa awa” call (almost as if they were singing the chorus of the song “Video Killed the Radio Star“) leaves no one indifferent.
+If you’re planning a trip to the Azores soon, you should know that to prevent young shearwaters from being captured or hit by cars on the road, the Azores government promotes the SOS Cagarro Campaign, which we recommend you check out when you arrive in the archipelago.

-Two tourists following exactly the same route that Eduardo and Rafael took to hide the drugs and that the mobster Monti took to return to the island: the route between São Miguel and the islet of Vila Franca.
+Two tourists following the exact same route that Eduardo and Rafael took to hide the drugs and that the mobster Monti took to return to the island: the route between São Miguel and the islet of Vila Franca.
 (Photo by Randomtrip.
 All rights reserved)

-Vila Franca do Campo from the Ermida de Nossa Senhora da Paz chapel and its viewpoint.
-(Photo by Randomtrip.
+Vila Franca and the Igreja do Bom Jesus da Pedra from the Ilhéu da Vila viewpoint (Photo by Randomtrip.
 All rights reserved)

 Queijadas do Morgado en Vila Franca do Campo, ideales después de un chapuzón en el islote de Vila Franca